 There are 3 parts of a habit: trigger, action, and reward.
 Create your own writing habit by finding something to trigger your writing.
 Then write.
 When you finish writing reward yourself.

 My trigger for writing is opening my laptop to my MS Word document.
 I leave the word document open every night, so it’s the first thing I see in the morning.
 I see it and I immediately start to write.
-Then I reward myself by reading a fun book.
+Then, I reward myself with a hot cinnamon coffee.

 Choose your own writing habit and do it daily, so that it becomes automatic.